Phil Edwards, physiotherapist at Watford FC, engulfed in abuse allegationsJanuary 23, 2020

 If you were sexually abused by Phil Edwards or have any information that may be helpful to those affected by this, then please do contact me on 07557 115 028 or email@example.com.

-Dino Nocivelli is a senior associate solicitor in the Abuse team at Bolt Burdon Kemp.
+Dino Nocivelli is a partner in the Abuse team at Bolt Burdon Kemp.
 If you feel you may have a claim or are enquiring on behalf of a loved one, contact Dino free of charge and in confidence on 020 7288 4887 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
 Find out more about the Abuse Team.Read more: football abuse